This is only a rough introduction, but it should help you get started!

 - Have a way to listen.
 Most podcasts are MP3 files, although some are distributed in other formats.
 As long as you have a way to play them, you’re set.

 - Listen on your computer.
 Your Mac or PC probably already has a program installed that can handle MP3s, and you can always download free applications off the web.
-Because of the strong links between podcasting and the popularity of the iPod, a lot of people use iTunes to manage their MP3s (there are versions for both Mac and Windows machines).
-Winamp is another popular program for Windows users.
+One of the most common applications for podcasts is iTunes, although it’s designed to do a whole lot more (and is considered overly complex and bloated by many).

-But the real genius of podcasting is their integration with RSS — basically, a technology that allows you to subscribe to a podcast, setting your computer to automatically check for and download new shows as they’re posted, and moving them to your MP3 player.
-The most common podcast client is iTunes, which is made by Apple but works on Windows as well as Macs.
-Another free option is Juice, which is free and also available for several platforms.
+But the real genius of podcasting is their integration with RSS basically, a technology that allows you to subscribe to a podcast, setting your computer to automatically check for and download new shows as they’re posted, and setting you up to listen to them easily.
+This is what iTunes and the smartphone podcast apps do!
+(When we first wrote this page in 2005, this step was much more complicated.
+Rejoice!)